bemeurer/bemeurer.github.io/content/post/0000-00-00-arrays-are-not-pointers.md

 of the array are initialized.
 This is a not-too-bad manifestation of this issue, consider for a moment what could happen if the array had length 1.

-Luckily nowadays we have very smart compilers that will yield warnings in case you try to do something like this, namely as I was building this example locally I got the following
+Luckily nowadays we have smart compilers that will yield warnings in case you try to do something like this, namely as I was building this example locally I got the following

 ```
 sizeof.c:14:24: warning: sizeof on array function parameter will return size of 'int *' instead of 'int []' [-Wsizeof-array-argument]
     size_t len = sizeof(arr)/sizeof(int);